epeters-jrmngndr/wiki-server/README.md

 `run-tests.sh` invokes `pytest`.

+`run-full.sh` starts both services.

+`build.sh` builds the docker container, and `run-container.sh` starts it.
+For convenience of testing, a helper script `attach-shell.sh` is also included.

 ## Documentation

 As the underlying server uses Python's FastAPI, a /docs routed is automatically populated with each available route, describing its parameters and return values.